-Schools must notify the Department of changes to the purpose or name of spaces to ensure changes are accurately recorded in the Department’s asset register in compliance with the Asset Drawing Changes Checklist.
+Schools must notify the Department of changes to the purpose or name of spaces to ensure changes are accurately recorded in the Department’s Asset Information Management System (AIMS) in compliance with the Asset Drawing Changes Checklist.

 Before proceeding with changes other than renaming, principals must contact their regional provision planning manager via their regional office to discuss relevant legal requirements (including whether they require a building permit), Department permission and tendering processes.